akunnyatoha/parking-apps/README.md

 # parking-apps

 clone server <br>
-run npm insall in the comand-line at server folder <br>
+run npm install in the comand-line at server folder <br>
 export database mysql in phpMyAdmin